subinabid/EPGP-Calendar/README.md

 ## Google Sheet

-The sheet is expected to have differnet tabs for each section and a tab for exam.
+The sheet is expected to have differnet tabs for each section, a tab for common events and a tab for exam.
 Each tab shall have the following columns

 - Sec -> Section detail - A to F
 - Code -> Format: EPGP-203